 Bowl 5: Roasted Sweet Potato Base

 Cube 1 medium sweet potato, toss with olive oil and cumin, and roast at 400°F for 25 minutes.
 The sweetness balances the spiced turkey really well.
-This is my personal favorite variation.
-For a shortcut, check out the air fryer sweet potato cubes meal prep method, which cuts roasting time to about 12 minutes.
+For a shortcut, the air fryer sweet potato cubes meal prep method cuts roasting time to about 12 minutes.

 Bowl 6: Lentil Base (High-Fiber)